The Adventures of Sherlock Holmes - An affair of the heart

 The books are currently in a strange copyright situation in the US, as some of the last books are still under copyright there.
 Certain character traits of Sherlock are still considered protected by the Conan Doyle estate, though that is very much debated.
 But, after I did some research, It seems that dashing don allows fan fiction, which I suppose this is, and to publish it with hosted games, I would have to wait until the copyright ultimately ends at the end of 2022.
 If this is wrong, please let me know!

 I know this will probably need extensive editing—the problem is I am very new to writing.
 I haven’t written anything before.
 Well, I liked to write stories when I was around eight years old, and I once wrote a short story for English class.
 But other than that, I have not done any creative writing before.
 I’m using this project to learn and improve.
 Another problem is that English is not my native language (though I sometimes prefer it to my own).
 So if you see any common or strange mistakes, please let me know, and the more detail on the error, the better.

-Warnings: Alcohol, mentions of drugs, murder, blood, death, pain and suffering, mentions of abuse, unstable or unhappy mental states. (if you think I missed any, please let me know!)
+Warnings: Alcohol, mentions of drugs, mentions of eating disorder / binge eating, mentions of self injurious behavior, gambling, mentions of smoking, cruelty, swearing, murder, blood, death, pain and suffering, mentions of abuse, unstable or unhappy mental states / depression.
+And 1800s era behaviours and dialogue which might be inappropriate for today. (if you think I missed any, please let me know!)

 Some art I made in photoshop of the characters:

-Paintings of the characters (only three done so far)
+Paintings of the characters (only the men done so far)

 //The paintings are one of many of my own “headcanons”, but certain features—like skin colour or ethnicity—won’t be expressed in the game so that people can build their own idea of the characters.
 If your ability to imagine the characters in a way that you would prefer is hindered by seeing them illustrated then I suggest you do not click on these.